pp4rs/foundations-installation-guide/docs/gitInstall.md

 If you use Safari, make sure to save the file as `Page Source` and don't append a `.txt` to its filename (Chrome does this automatically).
 If everything went right, you can now type `ls` in your terminal window and should see `git-completion.bash` there between other files.

+During the course we will show how to use the autocomplete functionality works.

 ## Linux Users